querkmachine/beeps.website/src/blog/2023-01-09-logical-properties-are-cool-dont-use-them.md

 Each of these axes has a `start` and an `end` which map to different physical properties, again depending on the directionality of the text.

-Thus, `margin-left` becomes `margin-inline-start`, `border-bottom-width` becomes `border-block-end-width`, and `text-align: right` becomes `text-align: end`.
+Thus, `margin-left` becomes `margin-inline-start`, `border-bottom-width` becomes `border-block-end-width`, and `text-align: right` becomes `text-align: end` (text only has one axis, so it omits the `inline`).

 In most cases, it's possible to simply find-and-replace instances of top, right, bottom or left with the logical equivalent and the job's a good 'un.
 And thus we start entering the murkier waters of the current Logical Properties spec... there are exceptions.

 ## The exceptions are less cool

 The `width` and `height` physical properties become `inline-size` and `block-size`, respectively.
 I assume just having them named `inline` and `block` would make them too easily confused with the `display` property values.
+Fair enough.

 The physical positioning properties `top`, `right`, `bottom` and `left` are replaced _and_ prefixed with `inset-`, so `inset-block-start`, `inset-inline-end`, etc. Again, makes sense, if a little inconvenient.

 Conversely, the `float` property's `left` and `right` values have been replaced with `inline-start` and `inline-end`.
 This is totally incongruous with `text-align`'s equivalent `start` and `end`, and I'm not sure why this is the case.
 Apparently, there are `block` floats coming at some point?
 Who knows.

 Most egregious however are `border-radius` properties.
 Based on some of what I've described above, you'd expect, for example, `border-top-right-radius` to have become `border-block-start-inline-start-radius`.
 It's not.
 It's `border-start-start-radius`.

 I can see why they would want to keep the property names short, but the sudden need to remember the specific block-axis-then-inline-axis order when no other property explicitly requires this is a little frustrating.
+This ordering is (in horizontally-oriented languages like English) the reverse of the x-axis-then-y-axis we're used to using when writing coordinates in CSS, so it's hardly intuitive either.

 ## The new shorthands are really cool, though